Many farmers wonder what the productive difference between soilless production and soil cultivation is, beyond the need to avoid soil limitations.

 These costs included from soil preparation, through the acquisition of plants to labor.
 It is important to note that in soil the planting density was 3,000 plants per hectare and in soilless 5,000 plants per hectare.
 Therefore, the cost just for plants was already almost double.

-When the harvest occurred, the income per hectare in the first 3 years was the following:
+When the harvest occurred, the production income per hectare in the first 3 years was notable.

 The calculation of income has been made knowing the production obtained and taking market season prices as a reference.
 In this case, the income of soilless production during the first year was 50% higher than the production in soil.
 This does not mean that the soil was inadequate to plant.
 The farmer, knowing the advantages of soilless techniques, wanted to verify them and compare both production ways.